pjswords/Apple-SEC-filings/README.md

 the contents of the dictionary into an object that corresponds to a Microsoft Excel worksheet.
 While building the worksheets, the script also provides console output showing which words have the highest frequency.
-Once a worksheet is built for each report, the script saves them in a single XLSX file that can be used with Tableau or other analytics software.
+Once a worksheet is built for each report, the script saves the worksheets in a single XLSX workbook that can be used with Tableau or other analytics software.

 Note: These scripts require access to the BeautifulSoup, OpenPyXL, and nltk libraries.